Foundations of Reading

 Are All Materials Included?

 All materials are included.
-A binder with all PowerPoint presentations and supplemental resources/activities will be given to you.
+A binder with all PowerPoint presentations and supplemental resources/activities will be mailed to you prior to the start of the workshop.
 In addition, you’ll have access to a Google Drive with additional resources.

 Can I attend even if I live outside of Oregon?